 Quick Answer

-Don’t worry - a chalazion (aankh par gaanth) is a harmless eyelid bump that usually goes away on its own!
-It’s caused by a blocked oil gland and is NOT contagious or dangerous.
-Most chalazions resolve with simple warm compress treatment in 2-4 weeks.
-They’re more common in children over 2 years and are easily managed at home.
+A chalazion (aankh par gaanth) is a common eyelid bump that usually goes away on its own.
+It’s caused by a blocked oil gland and is not contagious.
+Most chalazions improve with simple warm compress treatment in 2-4 weeks.
+They’re more common in children over 2 years and can usually be managed at home, but see your pediatrician if there’s pain, spreading redness, fever, or any change in vision.

 What Causes Chalazion